wp-plugins/socialauth-wp/readme.txt

 == Features ==

-* Authenticate users with Facebook, Yahoo, Google, MSN, Twitter, MySpace and LinkedIn etc (Provider support depends on provider supported by HybridAuth library).
+* Authenticate users with Facebook, Yahoo, Google, MSN, Twitter, MySpace and LinkedIn etc. (Provider support depends on provider supported by HybridAuth library).
 * Access profile of logged in user (Email, First name, Last name, Profile picture)
 * See contacts/friends of logged in user.
 Friend information contains information such as email, profile URL and name.
 * More control over logout from application as well as authenticating provider.
 * Administrator can control the default role for users who register via SocialAuth-WordPress.
 * Administrator can set display order of providers for login page.
-* Added new option in settings page to set how authentication will open (There are 2 options - In page itself and In a pop-up window)
+* Added new option in settings page to set how authentication will open (There are 2 options - In page itself and in a pop-up window)

 == Benefits ==